jdwrote/sentimentalanalysis/README.md

 **How it Works:**

-1. The script retrieves article text from online sources using OpenAI API or LLaMA3 model.
+1. The script retrieves article text from online sources.
+Artcile is entered by user.
-2. Lang Chain (RAG tools) is used to generate embeddings based on the article's text.
+2. Lang Chain integrated tools and OPENAI Embeddeding are used to generate embeddings based on the article's text.
-3. NLP techniques are applied to analyze the sentiment of each article, identifying mentions of specific stocks and their corresponding sentiment (bullish, bearish, neutral, or not available).
+3. NLP techniques (by OPENAI or LLama3) are applied to analyze the sentiment of each article, identifying mentions of specific stocks and their corresponding sentiment (bullish, bearish, neutral, or not available).
 4. The sentiment analysis is then displayed in a mobile app, allowing users to quickly identify articles related to stocks they're interested in.